Trek to Annapurna Sanctuary (Base camp)

 Day 15:Tour Ends ( Departure)

-Price for meals and drinks during the trek Allow US$ 225.00 per person (off-course you are going to pay every day directly by yourself to the tea houses during the trek.it is just a guideline)
+Price for meals and drinks during the trek Allow US$ 22-25 per person per day for trekking (off-course you are going to pay every day directly by yourself to the tea houses during the trek.it is just a guideline)

 Single supplement US$ 150.00 per person ( you will get single room in kathmandu and during the trek. you can book your trekking tour as a solo with us. in this case we will charge little higher)

-Trekking prices with out hotel in kathmandu will cost US$ 525.00 per person.
+Trekking prices with out hotel in kathmandu and in Pokhara will cost US$ 525.00 per person.

 Off-course it is always possible to upgrade the hotel in kathmandu according to your budget and interest.
 But it will cost you extra and you need to pay the differences.